XDBots/Word-Of-The-Day-TGBot/README.md

 # TG-Word-Of-The-Day-Bot
-A Telegram Bot To send Scheduled Message at every morning or any time with the word of the day with meanings.
+A Telegram Bot To send Scheduled Messages at every morning or any time with the word of the day with meanings.